TraduSquare/Carto-chan/README.md

 # Usage
 Carto-chan.exe <-txt/-po/credits> "file" "language"
-(If you don't specify any language, the default is "es")
+(If you don't specify any language, the default will be "es")

 * Convert TXT to Po: Carto-chan.exe -txt lb_script_001.txt en
 * Convert Po to TXT: Carto-chan.exe -po lb_script_001.po